levvedrov/AI-surveillance-system-esp32/README.md

 > All detection is centralized — ESP32 nodes are lightweight, cost-efficient, and easy to deploy.

 ---

-## Suggested Images for README

-- Replace `assets/system_architecture.png` with:
-  - System Architecture Diagram (like shown above)
-  - Sample detection output: annotated frames with boxes
-  - ESP32 camera setup in real-world use case
-  - Screenshot of Qt GUI with multiple feeds

----

 ## How to Run

 ### Prerequisites